-If you are going to use western, which is a way more sensitive detection method, please use Western instead of the gel staining.
-It is challenging to detect small peptides efficiently by the conventional Western blotting method with shaking because the peptides readily detach from the blotted membrane.
-The peptide may simply pass through the membrane.
-If you repeat the experiment, try to put two pieces of membrane and shorter time of transfer (less than 1 hour at 200 mA).
-0.2um pore could be enough.
-You can get smaller pore but that shouldn't be necessary.
-You may want to try semi-dry transfer for 15-20 minutes at the recommended current density (mA/cm2) for the apparatus.
-A short 15 min transfer time works for most of the small peptides.
+If you plan to use a Western blot, which is a more sensitive detection method, it is better to use Western instead of gel staining.
+However, it can still be challenging to detect small peptides efficiently by the conventional Western blotting method because the peptides readily detach from the blotted membrane.
+To improve the detection, you can try using two pieces of membrane, a shorter time of transfer (less than 1 hour at 200 mA), and a 0.2um pore.
+Semi-dry transfer for 15-20 minutes at the recommended current density (mA/cm2) for the apparatus may also work for most of the small peptides.

 If you can plan ahead and synthesize a control small peptide labeled with biotin, you can monitor the transfer process and its ability to bind the membrane with streptavidin-conjugated HRP.

 For more information on Tricine-SDS-PAGE, including efficient methods for Coomassie blue staining, silver staining, and electroblotting, please download this protocol.

 Download the Protocol